allenai/longformer/README.md

 ### CUDA kernel

 Our custom CUDA kernel is implemented in TVM.
 For now, the kernel only works on GPUs and Linux.
-We tested it code on Ubuntu, Python 3.7, CUDA10, PyTorch 1.2.0.
+We tested it on Ubuntu, Python 3.7, CUDA10, PyTorch 1.2.0.
 If it doesn't work for your environment, please create a new issue.

 **Compiling the kernel**: We already include the compiled binaries of the CUDA kernel, so most users won't need to compile it, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.